 Review of Government Inputs/Concerns Received

-Following the acknowledgment of GAC about the importance of coordinating with and expressing their views to the CCWG-Accountability at ICANN53, the GAC submitted a consolidated response from 31 of its members.
-The document addressed a series of questions aimed at further clarifying the positions of GAC members with regard to their vision of the role of governments in a post-transition environment.
+31 GAC members submitted individual contributions to the CCWG-Accountability ahead of the Paris meeting.
+The contributions addressed a series of questions aimed at further clarifying the positions of GAC members with regard to their vision of the role of governments in a post-transition environment.

-In Paris, the discussions centered around the issues of jurisdiction, bylaws and Core Values.
-The group agreed to move forward by preserving the GAC’s advisory role in the context of Work Stream 1.
+While in Paris, discussions focused on identifying requirements such as the role of governments with regards to public policy and assuring that the ICANN Board of Directors does not act outside of ICANN’s mission.
+The group also acknowledged the challenges for governments to make certain decisions regarding their participation into the new community model in time for ICANN54 in Dublin.

 Dependencies between the CWG-Stewardship and CCWG-Accountability